Danielle Hayes – Personal Trainer Dublin

 Hi, my name is Danielle Hayes.
-I am a Personal Trainer in Dublin, strength and conditioning coach based in Dublin at The Cover Model Body Personal Training Studio.
+I am a Personal Trainer in Dublin, strength and conditioning coach based in Dublin at The CMB Personal Training Studio.

 I am a National, European and World Powerlifting Champion, with three National records.
 With having lifted a total of 360kg at bodyweight 80kg in May 2014 at the World Drug Free Powerlifting European Championships, I was fortunate to have been selected and listed as an ‘elite lifter’ with the Irish Drug Free Powerlifting Association.